-If we have found sensory neuropathy in a patient who does not have diabetes we have to try to find the cause of the neuropathy.
-If we find neuropathy and you are not sure whether the patient has recently been checked for diabetes you always always have to check this again!
+Suppose we have found sensory neuropathy in a patient who does not have diabetes; we have to try to find the cause of the neuropathy.
+If we find neuropathy and you are not sure whether the patient has recently been checked for diabetes, you always always have to check this again!
 Could the cause be impaired arterial circulation?
 Ask the patient about alcohol use.
-We should also consider vitamin deficiencies - especially vitamin B deficiencies can cuase neuropathy.
+We should also consider vitamin deficiencies - especially vitamin B deficiencies can cause neuropathy.
 Could the patient have leprosy or HIV?
-Sometimes we cannot find a specific cause and this is called idiopathic sensory neuropathy.
+Sometimes we cannot find a specific cause, and this is called idiopathic sensory neuropathy.

 The American LEAP program ( lower extremity amputation prevention program) has compiled an excellent 5 step program for patients where we have diagnosed sensory neuropathy.
-Note that the LEAP program which was developed in 1992 originally was designed for patients with sensory neuropathy due to leprosy (which the program refers to as Hansens disease) but it has since been internationally adapted to all patients with peripheral sensory neuropathy.
-Actually the LEAP program is a spin-off from the earlier Carville Diabetic Foot program - this is not of relevance for your daily clinical practice but we need to give credit to those who have desigend the tools we are using today.
+Note that the LEAP program, which was developed in 1992, was initially designed for patients with sensory neuropathy due to leprosy (which the program refers to as Hansen's disease) but has since been internationally adapted to all patients with peripheral sensory neuropathy.
+Actually, the LEAP program is a spin-off from the earlier Carville Diabetic Foot program - this is not relevant for your daily clinical practice, but we need to give credit to those who have designed the tools we are using today.

 The five-step LEAP program is shown at the end of this chapter.
 We have also included a link to their website where you can download a pdf file on patient information for those diagnosed with peripheral sensory neuropathy.
 Note that the illustration for the monofilament test in this brochure has not been updated- it still shows the older version where we tested more than four sites on each foot.

-Figure X A patient education brochure designed by the LEAP program with many excellent tips on how to prevent foot ulcers.
-Click on the image above to get to a pdf version of the brochure which you can print out and give to your patients.
+Figure 9 A patient education brochure designed by the LEAP program with many excellent tips on preventing foot ulcers.
+Click on the image above to get to a pdf version of the booklet, which you can print out and give to your patients.
 The brochure is available in many different languages but currently not in any african languages. all copyrights: LEAP